Rate of fusion using novel synthetic bone graft mixed with cellular allograft product in lumbar fusions

 Conclusions

-The lateral mass and interbody fusions progressed at an acceptable rate using the allograft mixture of 77.8% of lateral fusions and 92.0% of interbody fusions received a Bridwell Grade I at 1 year.
-These rates are comparable to fusion rates in studies utilizing iliac crest autografts which support allograft mixtures as an effective alternative to iliac crest autografts.
-Although there were instances where demographics and comorbidities displayed a slower progression towards arthrodesis early in the recovery process, the 1-year arthrodesis rates were comparable, with the exception of cases involving hypertension and depression.
-These two comorbidities only impacted either lateral mass fusions or interbody fusions in each scenario, and not both, for which we do not have an explanation, making the likelihood of this being a statistical anomaly very likely.
-Future data collection pertaining to these comorbidities will be analyzed to determine if these significant findings are consistent.
-The similar 1-year arthrodesis rates among most demographic categories and comorbidities studied support the use of allogeneic bone grafts across all patient populations.
-This finding, along with the large patient cohort in the study, makes the findings generalizable to a broad range of patients undergoing a spine fusion.
-Finally, the procedures demonstrated exceptional decompressive abilities, significantly increasing anterior disc height, posterior disc height, and foraminal height.
+The lateral mass and interbody fusions progressed at an acceptable rate using the synthetic and cellular allograft mixture of 77.8% of lateral fusions and 92.0% of interbody fusions received a Bridwell Grade I at 1 year.
+These rates are greater than fusion rates in studies utilizing iliac crest autografts which support mixtures such as the one in this study as an effective alternative to iliac crest autografts.
+A proportion of 78% of lateral mass fusions displayed fusion at the 1-year mark, despite many being minimally invasive techniques.
+The similar 1-year arthrodesis rates among most demographic categories and comorbidities studied supports the use of synthetic and cellular allograft mixtures across all patient populations.
+This finding, along with the large patient cohort in the study, makes the findings generalizable to a diverse range of patients undergoing a spine fusion.

 Acknowledgments